Skip to main content

 Our Purpose

 The name AraHina holds deep meaning.
-It represents the guiding light that helps us navigate through uncertainty, towards clarity, purpose, and collective transformation
+It represents the guiding light that helps us navigate towards our vision of an Aotearoa Hou where Tangata Whenua and Tangata Tiriti thrive

 AraHina Māori strategic planning visuals showing waka under stars, symbolising direction, unity, and kaupapa-led facilitation.